 - 1. Fill is to ensure soil profiles provide for optimum planting conditions - 2.
 Bulk earthworks excavation and retaining wall construction is to be completed as part of initial subdivision works as far as possible. - 3.
-Lots with a side cross slope exceeding 5%, must respond to the slope of the land with either split level, drop edge beam, or bearer and joist design (or a combination of these). - 4.
-Typical grading solutions should generally meet the following sections, set out in Figure E17.22:
+Typical grading solutions should generally meet the following typical sections:

-Figure E17.19: Typical Grading Solutions
+Figure 23 Typical Grading Solutions

-- 5. Retaining wall heights are measured from the top of the footing to the top of wall. - 6.
-Rear boundary retaining walls for development on slopes should typically not exceed 1.5m in height. - 7.
-Side boundary retaining walls for development on cross slopes should not exceed 1.5m in height. - 8.
-For options B, C and D, no retaining wall shall be provided within 6m of the rear boundary, other than that constructed as part of the original subdivision.
-This will be created as a Restriction as to User on the associated Deposited Plan and Section 88b instrument. - 9.
-Tiered retaining walls shall be a maximum height of 1.8m. - 10.
-Lots with side retaining shall have the property boundaries aligned and not stepped.
-Where two adjoining (across rear boundary) lots both have side retaining walls, the property boundaries should preferably be aligned to minimise overall retaining wall heights. - 11.
-Where tiered retaining walls are permitted, the minimum landscaped depth between each step is 1m. - 12.
+- 4. Retaining wall heights are measured from the top of the footing to the top of wall. - 5.
+Rear boundary retaining walls for development on slopes should not exceed 1.5m in height. - 6.
+Side boundary retaining walls for development on cross slopes should not exceed 1.5m in height.

+- 7. For options C and D, no retaining wall shall be provided within 6m of the rear boundary, other than that constructed as part of the original subdivision.
+This will be created as a Restriction as to User on the associated Deposited Plan and Section 88b instrument. - 8.
+These heights can be exceeded to a maximum of 1.8m height, in cases as below: - Where retaining walls need to step to take account of ground slope along the length of the wall.
+In this situation the wall should be returned to its normal height as soon as practical. - Where lots are benched and opposing side boundaries are staggered, in which case the rear wall height should not exceed 2.5m, and only then may it exceed 1.5m for approximately 20% of its length within any lot.
+The diagram below outlines the situation and the accepted maximum retaining wall solution. - If any wall is permitted to be higher than 2.0m, then it shall be a tiered construction with the lower wall a maximum of 1.0m high and the upper wall a maximum of 1.5m.
+(This is to allow the space between the walls to be landscaped and maintained appropriately.)

+- 9. Where tiered retaining walls are permitted, the minimum landscaped depth between each step is 1m. - 10.
 The maximum height of a retaining wall on a front boundary should not exceed 1m.
-Retaining walls should not restrict access to a lot or impede service connections. - 13.
-Steep lots (>10% grade after retaining walls are considered) should have a minimum lot size of 450m2.
+Retaining walls should not restrict access to a lot or impede service connections. - 11.
+Steep lots (>10% grade) should have a minimum lot size of 450m2.

-Figure E17.20: General Elevations
+Figure 25 General Elevations